-What is a Big Green Egg?
+What is a Big Green Egg

 Once again “Cooking-Outdoors” presents another guest “Mark aka BBQ Guy”.
 Mark is a big fan of the Big Green Egg and as you can tell a “BBQ” guy!
-You can check out his blog at “Barbecue Cooking Guide”.
-I have a feeling we are going to see some great stuff come from his backyard!!

 What Is A Big Green Egg